 What happened to those days?

-I want to share with you why you should stop over scheduling your child and why you should let him engage in unstructured free play activities as much as possible!
+I want to share with you why it is important to not over schedule your child and why you should let them engage in unstructured free play activities as much as possible!

 What Is Unstructured Play?